 This procedure is used to hand over a UE from a Source NG-RAN to a Target NG-RAN using Xn interface(in this case the AMF is unchanged) and the AMF decides that removal of intermediate I-SMF is needed.
 This procedure is used for non-roaming or local breakout roaming scenario.
-In the case of home routed roaming scenario, this procedure is also used except the I-SMF is replaced by V-SMF.

 The call flow is shown in figure 4.23.11.4-1.